 Creative translation for international brands

-Information is certainly a big part of marketing, but it’s not enough to just make sure your copy is understandable in another language.
+Information is a big part of marketing, but it’s not enough to just make sure your copy is understandable in another language.
 Consumers have so much choice that standing out in the right way is essential.
 The key to achieving this lies in the way information is communicated and the language that’s used.

 Information is certainly a big part of marketing, but it’s not enough to just make sure your copy is understandable in another language.
 Consumers have so much choice these days that standing out in the right way is essential.
 The key to achieving this lies in the way information is communicated.
-A skilful and emotive use of words will get the desired response; this is why we place such importance on creative marketing translation and enjoy developing a real understanding of each brand we work with.
+Skilful and emotive use of words will get the desired response; this is why we place such importance on creative marketing translation and enjoy developing a real understanding of each brand we work with.

 Standard translation is usually fine for content such as product descriptions, training documents and instructions.
 When it comes to this type of content, all you need is straight-down-the-line clarity.